tcampb2/Python/README.md

 ### All algorithms implemented in Python (for education)

+Dependencies:
+	Used for code:
+		Python 3.5
+		numpy
+	Used for tests:
+		timeout_decorator
+		parameterized

+Descriptions
 These are for demonstration purposes only.
 There are many implementations of sorts in the Python standard library that are much better for performance reasons.

 ## Sort Algorithms